SaingHmineTun/Hmine-POS/README.md

 That's all for the software.

-Best regards,
-Sai Saing Hmine Tun
+By Sai Saing Hmine Tun